MaartenGr/BERTopic/docs/getting_started/serialization/serialization.md

 2. A light model with pytorch `.bin` and config files
 3. A full model with `.pickle`

-Method 3 allows for saving the entire topic model but has several drawbacks:

-* Arbitrary code can be run from `.pickle` files
-* The resulting model is rather large (often > 500MB) since all sub-models need to be saved
-* Explicit and specific version control is needed as they typically only run if the environment is exactly the same
+!!!
+Tip "Tip"

-> **It is advised to use methods 1 or 2 for saving.**
+    It is advised to use methods 1 or 2 for saving as they generated very small models.
+Especially method 1 (`safetensors`) allows for a relatively safe format compared to the other methods.

-These methods have a number of advantages:

-* `.safetensors` is a relatively **safe format**
-* The resulting model can be **very small** (often < 20MB>) since no sub-models need to be saved
-* Although version control is important, there is a bit more **flexibility** with respect to specific versions of packages
-* More easily used in **production**
-* **Share** models with the HuggingFace Hub

-The methods are as used as follows:
+The methods are used as follows:

 ```python
 topic_model = BERTopic().fit(my_docs)